 Pang says that after Ono gave Lennon “permission” to start dating Pang, Lennon ended up pursuing Pang, starting with flirting.
 Flirting led to kissing, and then after a short period of time, they became lovers.
 Pang says, “Before I knew it, John Lennon charmed the pants off of me.”
 Pang remembers her first sexual encounter with Lennon: “After we made love, I started to cry.”
 She says she asked him: “What does this mean?”
 Lennon replied, “I don’t know.”

 Pang says in the documentary that she believes Ono mistakenly assumed that Lennon and Pang would have a casual fling.
 Instead, Pang says that her romance with Lennon was true love for the both of them, and she and Lennon eventually moved in together.
-Before Lennon and Ono reunited in 1975, Pang says that Pang and John looked at houses on New York’s Long Island, because he was planning to buy a Long Island home where they could live together.
+Before Lennon and Ono reunited in 1975, Pang says that Lennon and Pang looked at houses on New York’s Long Island, because he was planning to buy a Long Island home where they could live together.

-At the beginning of the relationship, Pang and Lennon spent most of their time in Los Angeles, where he did a lot of heavy partying with friends such Ringo Starr (his former Beatles bandmate), Harry Nilsson, Keith Moon, Alice Cooper, Mickey Dolenz and former Apple Corps employee Tony King.
+At the beginning of the relationship, Pang and Lennon spent most of their time in Los Angeles, where he did a lot of heavy partying with friends such Ringo Starr (his former Beatles bandmate), Harry Nilsson, Keith Moon, Alice Cooper, Micky Dolenz and former Apple Corps employee Tony King.
 Cooper said they called themselves the Hollywood Vampires.
-The documentary includes some amusing video footage of King, dressed in drag as Queen Elizabeth II, doing a commercial for Lennon’s 1973 “Mind Games” album, with Lennon and King goofing around with his ball gown lifted up to show his underwear.
+The documentary includes some amusing video footage of King, dressed in drag as Queen Elizabeth II, doing a commercial for Lennon’s 1973 “Mind Games” album, with Lennon and King goofing around with King’s ball gown lifted up to show his underwear.

 Luckily, no one was physically hurt during that incident.
 But considering that in 2009, Spector was convicted of the 2003 shooting murder of actress Lana Clarkson, it’s an example of how his dangerous and erratic behavior had been going on for years prior to the murder.
 (Spector was still a prisoner in California when he died of COVID-19 complications in 2021.
 He was 81.)